ngi-nix/packeteer/README.markdown

   threads as you want.
-  There is very deliberately no logic to automagically shrink or grow the thread pool, but there is functionality that would allow you to implement such thread pool management on top of packetflinger.
+  There is very deliberately no logic to automagically shrink or grow the thread pool, but there is functionality that would allow you to implement such thread pool management on top of packeteer.
 - A highly performant main loop for all of this logic, running in a scheduler thread.
 There is a choice of implementations for this, based on epoll, kqueue or select.
 It is expected that the choice of implementations will expand in future to I/O completion ports on Windows systems.

-What packetflinger is not, amongst other things, is a message queue system.
+What packeteer is not, amongst other things, is a message queue system.
 For one thing, there is no concept of messages and all that implies.
 For another, there is not much queueing going on.